gtiwari-bidmc/LD_Score_Estimation_wiki/LD-File-Formats.md

 6. all additional columns -- LD Scores

 The CM column can be safely set to zero.
-Genetic positions are only used by the `--ld-wind-cm flag`, which reads cM coordinates from the .bim file.
+Genetic positions are only used by the `--ld-wind-cm` flag, which reads cM coordinates from the `.bim` file.

 Example: